 Select your preferred shipping service (e.g., Federal Express, DHL, UPS) and enter your address and contact information

 Pick-Up.
 You can pick up your documents at the International Center office location responsible for providing service to you.
 In general, International Center locations are open 9am - 5pm from Monday - Friday.
 Please bring your University ID card or other official identification when picking up documents.
+See our Guide to Getting Things Done with the International Center for walk-in hours.

 Domestic First-Class Mail.
 The International Center will mail documents to you free of charge using regular first-class mail through the US Postal Service.
 This is available only for domestic US addresses.
 First class mail does not come with tracking or delivery confirmation.
 You can request domestic first class mail by sending an email to firstname.lastname@example.org or by informing the International Center advisor responsible for your case.
 Be sure to include your full name, Tufts ID number, and a complete US mailing address.
+Available in limited situations and on a delayed delivery schedule due to COVID-19 related service interruptions.

 Note: Due to US government restrictions, we cannot send your Form I-20 or DS-2019 travel documents to you by email, fax, or other electronic means.
 Electronic delivery of Form I-20 or Form DS-2019 is not permitted except directly to a US government office such as a US consulate or border crossing, and at the request of a visa officer or border officer.
+Electronic (e-mailed) delivery of Form I-20 is now allowed indefinitely for visa issuance and travel purposes.
+DS-2019 forms for J-1 students and scholars cannot be sent by electronic means.

 International Center Document Mailing Policy